nftyte/impure-diamond/README.md

 Inclusion functions work the same way as facet functions do: they can be upgraded using the `diamondCut` function and viewed using `IDiamondLoupe` functions.

-An inclusion function call is upgraded by invoking `inclusionCall` or one of its aliases (see `contracts/diamond/DiamondInclusions.sol`) during execution.
+An inclusion function call is upgraded by invoking `inclusionCall` or one of its aliases during execution.
+See `contracts/diamond/DiamondInclusions.sol` for more details.

 The folder `contracts/diamond/inclusions` contains inclusion implementations for facets from the [diamond-1](https://github.com/mudgen/diamond-1-hardhat) repo.